2026 Pushcart Prize Winner and Recipient of the 2026 David Ferry and Ellen LaForge Prize in Poetry and Poetic Translation.

-Award-winning Pushcart Prize poet, translator, a founding editor of Four Way Books (1993-2001), DZVINIA ORLOWSKY is the author of seven poetry collections published by Carnegie Mellon University Press including Bad Harvest named a 2019 Massachusetts Book Awards “Must Read”in Poetry and her most recent, Those Absences Now Closest (2024).
-She is a recipient of a Massachusetts Cultural Council Poetry Grant, a New England Poetry Club’s Sheila Motton Book Award, a co-recipient of a 2016 National Endowment for the Arts Literature Translation Fellowship, and her first collection, A Handful of Bees, was reprinted as part of the Carnegie Mellon University Press Classic Contemporary Series.
+Award-winning poet, translator, a founding editor of Four Way Books (1993-2001), DZVINIA ORLOWSKY is the author of seven poetry collections published by Carnegie Mellon University Press including Bad Harvest named a 2019 Massachusetts Book Awards “Must Read”in Poetry and her most recent, Those Absences Now Closest (2024) named to Brilliant Books’ Most Brilliant Books of 2024 list.
+She is a two-time recipient of a Pushcart Prize, a recipient of the 2026 David Ferry and Ellen LaForge Prize in Poetry and Poetic Translation, a Massachusetts Cultural Council Poetry Grant, a New England Poetry Club’s Sheila Motton Book Award, a co-recipient of a 2016 and 2024 National Endowment for the Arts Literature Translation Fellowship, and her first collection, A Handful of Bees, was reprinted as part of the Carnegie Mellon University Press Classic Contemporary Series.
 Her poem sequence “The (Dis)enchanted Desna” was a winner of the 2019 New England Poetry Club’s Samuel Washington Allen Prize selected by Robert Pinsky.

 Dzvinia is a contributing poetry editor to AGNI and Solstice Literary Magazine.
 She is Writer-in-Residence at the Solstice Low-Residency MFA in Creative Writing Program, Lasell University, Newton, Massachusetts.